-24 Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 December 2017
+25 Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 December 2018

-Up to the date of issue of these consolidated financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 December 2017 and which have not been adopted in these consolidated financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 December 2018 and which have not been adopted in these financial statements.
+These include the following which may be relevant to the group.